nricciardi/taskup/README.md

 From now on we will call the project to manage _MyProject_.

 ## Roles Overview
-By default the users has one role between the following roles:
+By default, the users has one role between the following roles:
 - **Project Manager**, usually an only user who manages _MyProject_
 - **Supervisor**, users named by PM to manage _MyProject_
 - **Teammate**, simple teammates